tarzzi/spo-commsite-creator/README.md

 # Sharepoint site creation automator

-For creating multiple communication sites with automation.
+For creating multiple communication sites automated with powershell.

 ### About
 Automate SharePoint Online communication site creation with this tool.